Introduction

 Joan Rothfuss, Formerly Senior Curator and Curator of the Permanent Collection, The Walker Art Center, Minneapolis.
 Received MA in 1988.
 Joan has published extensively on twentieth century and contemporary art.

-Lisa Michaux, Associate Curator of Prints and Drawings, The Minneapolis Institute of Arts.
-Dr. Michaux received the MA in 1989 and the Ph.d. from Minnesota in 2001.
-Her dissertation served as the basis for an exhibition and publication on the formation of the Ladd Collection of prints at the MIA (2006).
-The book, accompanying this show, was Herschel V. Jones, the Imprtin of a Great Collector (Distributed by the University of Minnesota Press, 2006)
+Lisa Michaux, was formerly a curator at the Minneapolis Institute of Arts rising through the ranks to become Associate Curator of Prints and Drawings.
+Dr. Michaux received her MA in 1989 and her Ph.d. from Minnesota in 2001.
+Her dissertation served as the basis for a significant exhibition and publication on the formation of the Ladd Collection of prints at the MIA (2001), one of the first, serious collection catalogues published by this museum.
+The book, Herschel V. Jones, The Imprint of a Great Collector published in 2006, was distributed by the University of Minnesota Press, 2006.
+Dr. Michaux worked closely with the Weisbergs on the Expanding the Boundaries exhibition and catalogue which showcased part of the Weisbergs' collection of nineteenth century drawings that will eventually go to the MIA as a bequeathed gift.
+Dr. Michaux is now a freelance writer and independent curator.

 Jennifer Komar Olivarez, Associate Curator of Decorative Arts, The Minneapolis Institute of Arts.
 Jennifer Komar received her MA in 1990.
 She has published extensively on the history of design in Minnesota and throughout the mid-west region.